vincentarelbundock/Rdatasets/doc/openintro/rst/london_murders.rst

       .. rubric:: Details
          :name: details

-      To visualize this data set using a map, see the ``london_boroughs`` dataset, which contains the latitude and longitude of polygons that define the boundaries of the 32 boroughs of Greater London.
+      To visualize this dataset using a map, see the ``london_boroughs`` dataset, which contains the latitude and longitude of polygons that define the boundaries of the 32 boroughs of Greater London.

       The ``borough`` variable covers all 32 boroughs in Greater London:
       ``Barking & Dagenham``, ``Barnet``, ``Bexley``, ``Brent``,